neoluigi4123/Osu64/README.md

 You can go back to the beatmap selection by pressing Start.

 # What's next?
+- [x] Optimized a bit more the game
 - [x] Star shooting
 - [x] Sync/Delay settings screen (press `start` on the title screen)
 - [x] Unlockable content with secret code (`left bumper -> right bumper -> z -> stick up` on the title screen)